Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/IntegratedCacheUtilsReadme.md

 # The IntegratedCacheUtils library

-The `IntegratedCacheUtils` project contains the classes to achieve a token cache integration between a web app and a background worker.
+The `IntegratedCacheUtils` project contains the classes that are needed to achieve the token cache sharing between a web app and its background worker.

 ## MsalAccountActivity Entity

-While the web app has a user session that can be used to distinguish who's cached token belongs to whom, the background worker doesn't have this user session concept.
-To facilitate this link between a user and their cache on the background worker project, we have the entity, `MsalAccountActivity.cs`, that holds enough information to create this link.
+While the web app has a user session that can be used to distinguish who's cached token belongs to whom, the background worker doesn't have this facility available to it.
+So to overcome this limitation,  and facilitate this link between a user and their cache on the background worker project, we have the entity, `MsalAccountActivity.cs`, a representation of a Sql  table, that holds the necessary information to link a signed-in users account with their cached tokens.

 ## IntegratedTokenCacheAdapter Extension

-The NuGet package, [`Microsoft.Identity.Web`](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki), provides many token cache adapters to be used out of the box, and one of them is the `MsalDistributedTokenCacheAdapter`.
+The NuGet package, [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web), provides multiple token cache adapters that can be used out of the box, and one of them is the `MsalDistributedTokenCacheAdapter`.
 This adapter is designed to leverage the .NET distributed token cache library, and we will use it on both web app and background worker project.

-For the web app project, however, we would like to extend the `MsalDistributedTokenCacheAdapter` and override the method `OnBeforeWriteAsync()` to hydrate and persist the entity `MsalAccountActivity.cs` so the background worker can use each account to link to its correspondent token cache.
+For the web app project, however, we extend the `MsalDistributedTokenCacheAdapter` and override the method `OnBeforeWriteAsync()` to hydrate and persist the `MsalAccountActivity.cs` entity to make this data available to the background worker.

 ```c#
 public class IntegratedTokenCacheAdapter : MsalDistributedTokenCacheAdapter